What should you look for in a GPS fleet tracking service?

-You will need a GPS tracking device installed on each vehicle or asset.
-One of the most popular types of tracking hardware is a plug-and-play device that can be easily inserted and removed from your vehicle's OBD II port.
-Another hardware option is to have a hardwired tracking device installed on each vehicle.
-Common device add-ons include dash cameras (for video telematics) and driver ID readers (for tracking drivers).
-You may also consider installing tracking devices on nonvehicle assets and equipment.
+You will need to install a GPS tracking device on each vehicle or asset you want to track.
+One of the most popular types of tracking hardware is a plug-and-play device that can be easily inserted and removed from your vehicle's OBD-II port.
+Another option is to have a hardwired tracking device installed on each vehicle.
+Common device add-ons include dashboard cameras (for video telematics) and driver ID readers (for tracking drivers).
+You may also consider installing tracking devices on non-powered assets and equipment.

 What data does GPS tracking provide?